 - Fetal distress.
 This means your developing baby is not doing well.
 For example, the baby may not be getting enough oxygen.

 - Meconium in amniotic fluid.
-This means the baby has a bowel movement before birth.
+This means your baby has a bowel movement before birth.
 This may cause very serious breathing problems.

 Cholestasis of pregnancy can also lead to vitamin K deficiency.
-This will need to be treated before you give birth, because it can cause you to bleed more than is safe.
+This will need to be treated before you give birth, because it can cause you to bleed too much.

 Call your healthcare provider if you have: